erhant/crypto-notes/content/zkhack/1-what-is-a-snark.md

 ---
-title: "What is a SNARK?"
+title: 'What is a SNARK?'
-desc: "We begin by describing what a SNARK is, formally!"
+desc: 'We begin by describing what a SNARK is, formally!'
-order: 101
+order: 1
-tags: ["symmetric"]
+cat: 'zkhack'
 ---

 [(video)](https://www.youtube.com/watch?v=h-94UhJLeck)